mendixlabs/CalendarWidget/README.md

 ### Extra
 #### Available views
-A list of which views should be available to the user in the Calendar (Month, Basic Week, Agenda Week, Basic Day, Agenda Day).
+A list of which views should be available to the user in the Calendar (Month, Basic Week, Agenda Week, Basic Day, Agenda Day, List Day, List Week, List Month, List Year).
 For more information: http://fullcalendar.io/docs/views/Available_Views/

 ##### Custom time format
 Default: h:mm{ - h:mm}.
 Overrides the 'general' custom time format property.
 For more information: http://arshaw.com/fullcalendar/docs/text/timeFormat/